karans/karans.github.io/_posts/2016-05-20-Utilizing-eGPU's-For-Deep-Learning.md

 ---
 layout: post
-title: "eGPU For Deep Learning"
+title: "Connecting an eGPU to a MacBook For Deep Learning"
 date: 2016-05-20
 ---